This last minute DIY Christmas tray is the perfect budget craft! The trays are from the dollar store – just add paper and Mod Podge.

 - Silicone Mat (not really necessary but quite helpful)

-After cutting the paper down to fit the bottom of my tray I used my foam brush to spread the Matte Mod Podge on the bottom of the tray and the top of the paper.
+After cutting the paper down to fit the bottom of my Christmas tray, I used my foam brush to spread the Matte Mod Podge on the bottom of the tray and the top of the paper.